 - a) Athletes must be mounted on entering and leaving the arena on penalty of elimination.
-Refer to 3.8e for an exception for a fall after the final salute - b) if an Athlete dismounts after entering the arena without a reason acceptable to the judge, no marks will be given to the movement.
+Refer to 4.10e for an exception for a fall after the final salute - b) if an Athlete dismounts after entering the arena without a reason acceptable to the judge, no marks will be given to the movement.
 A dropped whip, hat, spectacles, etc, may be handed to a Athlete.
-However, in the case of a dropped whip it is preferable this is done at the end of the test when the Athlete has left the arena - c) any fall of the horse and/or Athlete between the entry at A and the end of the test at the final salute, will entail elimination from that test, and the Athlete may not remount to leave the arena - d) if an Athlete dismounts after the final halt and salute without a reason acceptable to the judge this will entail elimination - e) if there is a fall of horse and/or Athlete after the final halt and salute this will not entail elimination and the Athlete may not remount to leave the arena - f) before the horse and Athlete may continue at the event, the Chief Judge or representative of the OC - must send the Athlete to the designated first aid official for assessment of injury.
-Refer to the EA Concussion Policy - may send the horse to be assessed for injury by a vet or horse welfare officer
+However, in the case of a dropped whip it is preferable this is done at the end of the test when the Athlete has left the arena.
+It is permitted for the whip to be handed back to the Athlete where it is a necessary compensating aid - c) any fall of the horse and/or Athlete between the entry at A and the end of the test at the final salute, will entail elimination from that test, and the Athlete may not remount to leave the arena - d) if an Athlete dismounts after the final halt and salute without a reason acceptable to the judge this will entail elimination - e) if there is a fall of horse and/or Athlete after the final halt and salute this will not entail elimination and the Athlete may not remount to leave the arena - f) before the horse and Athlete may continue at the event, the Chief Judge or representative of the OC - must send the Athlete to the designated first aid official for assessment of injury.
+Refer to the EA Concussion Policy - may send the horse to be assessed for injury by a vet or horse welfare officer - g) In addition to the above please refer to current FEI Para Dressage Rules: ARTICLE 8421 PENALTIES ERRORS ELIMINATIONS; 5.
+Eliminations; 5.3.
+Fall of Horse and/or Athlete